 - Will your project engage and benefit Massachusetts residents?

 B. Read the appropriate guidelines for the type of discussion grant you want to apply for: Open Discussion (pdf), Reading & Discussion (pdf), Civil Rights Discussion (pdf), Common Good Reads Discussion (pdf), Family Adventures in Reading (FAIR) (pdf), or Literature & Medicine (pdf) before beginning the online application process.
+Note: FAIR discussion grant option is on hold until further notice (5/17/17).
 Read the Discussion Grant Coordinator’s Guide (pdf) for guidance in planning, scheduling, and publicizing Discussion projects.

 C. There are two parts to the Mass Humanities Discussion Grant online application process: the LOI form and the application.
 Discussion Grant deadlines are four times per year and notification is within three weeks of submission.
 Submit your online LOI form at least ten weeks ahead of your intended start date, so that you can submit your online application at least eight weeks ahead of your intended start date.
 We encourage you to watch the 10-minute applicant tutorial video which is a good overview of the online application system before proceeding.
 Note: All applicants will be subscribed to our eNews monthly publication which is the best way to keep informed about our grants, programs, and events.
 You can manage all your Mass Humanities news anytime.